Foreign relations of Mexico: Entered as a single nation

+1: Superseded by the United States–Mexico–Canada Agreement after the latter's entry into force on July 1, 2020.

+2: Renamed to Mexico-Colombia Free Trade Agreement after the withdrawal of Venezuela in 2006.

-1:The Bolivian government denounced the Mexico-Bolivia Free Trade Agreement's provisions on investments, services, intellectual property, and government purchases as incompatible with its 2009 constitution on June 7, 2010.
+3: The Bolivian government denounced the Mexico-Bolivia Free Trade Agreement's provisions on investments, services, intellectual property, and government purchases as incompatible with its 2009 constitution on June 7, 2010.
 In order to maintain free movement of goods between Mexico and Bolivia, the governments of the two countries agreed to replace the free trade agreement with an Economic Complementation Agreement effective on the same date.

+4: Superseded by the Mexico-Central America Free Trade Agreement (2011).

+5: The Mexico-Central America Free Trade Agreement, which was signed in November 2011, unified the provisions of already existing free trade agreements between Mexico on one side, and Costa Rica, Nicaragua, and the Northern Triangle countries on the other.

+6: The Trans-Pacific Partnership Agreement (TPPA) was signed in February 2016 between twelve countries from the Americas, Asia, and Oceania, but never entered into force after the United States' withdrawal in January 2017.
+The other eleven TPPA signatories signed the revised Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) in March 2018.
+The CPTPP entered into force for Mexico in December 2018.

+7: The United States-Mexico-Canada Agreement replaced the North American Free Trade Agreement from 1994 upon the former's entry into force on July 1, 2020.

-2: The United Kingdom left the European Union on January 31, 2020.
+8: The United Kingdom (UK) left the European Union on January 31, 2020.
 Under the terms of the Brexit withdrawal agreement, trade relations between Mexico and the UK continued to be bound by the terms of the Mexico-EU trade agreement for the duration of the UK's withdrawal transition period.
 On December 15, 2020, in preparation for the UK's final EU withdrawal on December 31, the UK and Mexico signed a temporary Trade Continuity Agreement in order to maintain free trade between the two countries.
 Negotiations between Mexico and the UK for a new free trade agreement to replace the existing continuity agreement began in July 2022.
+These negotiations were described as 'discontinued' in a research paper commissioned by the UK Parliament and published in December 2025.